“Let your community feed your creativity.”

 2. Visit Community Venues

-Schools and healthcare facilities hunger to bring in musicians, and our performing and speaking at such non-public venues doesn’t dilute the number of ticket buyers for our public concerts – a crucial consideration for presenters who hire us.
+Schools and healthcare facilities hunger to bring in musicians, and our appearing at such non-public venues doesn’t dilute the number of ticket buyers for our public concerts – a crucial consideration for presenters who hire us to perform publicly.